Insper/ComputacaoEmbarcada/docs-src/navigation/Labs/Lab_mutex/lab.md

 ## Programando

-Agora vamos comecar programar, lembrem que a documentação do LVGL fala que: *If you need to use real tasks or threads, you need a mutex which should be invoked before the call of `lv_timer_handler` and released after it.*.
+Agora vamos começar a programar, lembrem que a documentação do LVGL fala que: *If you need to use real tasks or threads, you need a mutex which should be invoked before the call of `lv_timer_handler` and released after it.*.

 !!! info ""
     Como estamos no RTOS estamos usando a funcão `lv_task_handler` no lugar da `lv_timer_handler`.

-!!! exercise "Task mutex `lv_task_handler"
+!!! exercise "Task mutex `lv_task_handler`"

     1. Crie a variável global que irá servir de mutex chamado de `xMutexLVGL` do tipo `SemaphoreHandle_t`
     1. No main crie o mutex  com `xSemaphoreCreateMutex();`
-    1. Na `task_lcd` faća a requisição do mutex antes de chamar `lv_tick_inc` e a liberação depois do `lv_task_handler`
+    1. Na `task_lcd` faça a requisição do mutex antes de chamar `lv_tick_inc` e a liberação depois do `lv_task_handler`

     Execute o código e verifique que ==NADA DEVE TER MUDADO==.
 Estamos apenas melhorando a qualidade do nosso código e garantindo que não teremos erros futuros.